 Bring cash and small change for the night market as many stalls are cash-only.

-6. Catch the morning prayers in Lungshan Temple
+6. Catch the morning prayers at Lungshan Temple

-What to do: While listening to the prayers, you can walk around and silently look at the temple’s architectural details.
+🌟 What to do there: While listening to the prayers, you can walk around and silently admire the temple’s architectural details.

-Cost: Free; Lungshan Temple doesn’t have an entrance fee.
+💰 Expected cost: Lungshan Temple is free and doesn’t have an entrance fee.

 7. Go up to Taipei 101’s observatory

-🤔 Why: Taipei 101 is one of the tallest buildings in the world and its observatory is well designed while giving a great view of Taipei.
+🤔 Why: Taipei 101 is one of the tallest buildings in the world and its observatory is well-designed, giving a great view of Taipei.

-- Go up in one of the fastest elevators in the world (it was the fastest from 2004-2015) and watch the sunset from the observatory.
+- Go up in one of the fastest elevators in the world (it was the fastest from 2004 to 2015) and watch the sunset from the observation deck.